jeremiahflaga/jeremiahflaga.github.io-OLD/_posts/2021/2021-09-01-guidelines-and-resources-on-writing-clean-code.md

 ---
 layout: post
-title: 'Some guidelines and resources on how to write clean and readable code'
+title: 'Some guidelines and resources on writing clean and readable code'
 subtitle:
 categories: [Programming]
 tags: [Programming]